Arklow Bank Wind Park

 SSE is progressing the development of Arklow Bank Wind Park located off the coast of Arklow, Co.
 Wicklow.
 Arklow Bank Wind Park has a minimum consented capacity of 520MW.

-Now, SSE is proposing to invest €1-2bn in capex to develop Arklow Bank Wind Park to its full potential.
+Now, SSE is proposing to invest €1-2bn to develop Arklow Bank Wind Park to its full potential.

-The Arklow Bank project will be capable of generating around 1.75TWh of renewable electricity annually – enough green energy to power 420,000 homes and offset 640,000t/CO2 annually^.
+The Arklow Bank Wind Park project will be capable of generating around 1.75TWh of renewable electricity annually – enough green energy to power 420,000 homes and offset 640,000 tonnes of harmful carbon emissions annually^.

 Arklow Bank – ready and uniquely placed to meet Ireland’s power demand

-SSE’s Arklow Bank foreshore lease area is situated 13 km offshore the Co.
+SSE’s Arklow Bank foreshore lease area is situated 13km off the Co.
 Wicklow coastline, to the east of Arklow, and covers an area approximately 27km long and 2.5km wide.

-Arklow Bank is a shallow water sandbank in the Irish Sea, making SSE’s foreshore lease area ideally suited to the efficient development of offshore energy infrastructure.
+Arklow Bank is in shallow water in the Irish Sea, making SSE’s foreshore lease area ideally suited to the efficient development of offshore energy infrastructure.

 Offshore wind energy can be an enabler to unlock new infrastructure investment in Ireland’s ports and maritime businesses.
 Irish ports are important nodes where future renewable and offshore energy projects could be based to stimulate new employment and investment opportunities.